-I remember this moment though, because new toys (yes, even a piggy bank money-box) were rare and usually saved for Christmas or birthday, but this was an unexpected summer gift and I was keen to show it off.
+I remember this moment though, because new toys (yes, even a piggy bank money-box) were rare.
+They were usually saved for Christmas or birthday.
+But this was an unexpected summer gift and I was keen to show it off.

-So I sat proud on the lawn my father lavished great attention to, midst the scent of roses and buzz of honey bees, grinning unselfconsciously for a change.
+So I sat proud on the lawn my father lavished great attention to, midst the scent of roses and buzz of honey bees.
+I was grinning less self-consciously for a change.

-When Bonnie asked us to “picture yourself as a little girl with Jesus.
+Bonnie asked us to “picture yourself as a little girl with Jesus.
 How do you picture her and what is she doing?
 How does she feel?
 What does she want?”
-I began to back away from revisiting the past, a country where I fervently wished my visa had expired but which pervaded the present.
+I began to back away from revisiting the past.
+It’s country where I fervently wish my visa had expired.

 We were also asked to express what was on our mind and heart to Jesus.
 Tell it all to Him.
 Look into His eyes and be aware He is listening.
 I gulped, prayed and spent some time sitting with Jesus.